 This is a checklist outlining the duties and responsibilities an executor has to perform as part of the probate process.
 It will help give someone named an executor a general idea of what they need to do to perform the role they have been entrusted with.

-These are the billing document forms our clients sign to have us assist them with the probate process.
+These are the billing document forms our clients sign to have us assist them.
 If you have any questions on these forms, please call.

 Directions to our Firm